06 Mar The Discipline of Waiting for the Storm

 I got into my car and drove back down the mountain, not to the valley but to the high plain.
 The whole time the dark mass of the storm tracked me to the west, its ominous presence less like mentor and more like menace.
 I felt myself wanting the storms wet fingers to grasp me at the pass, to close in and surround me at last.
 I wanted to tell you that I’d pressed fully into the discipline of waiting for the storm, that it caught me and changed me.
 I wanted the pretty ending to this post.

 Instead, as I sit at my desk at home, the storm is gathering again here.
 The grey clouds are threatening, but no rain has come.
 Apparently, the discipline isn’t done with me yet.
-There is more to hear of God’s heart in this bright darkness (to butcher the image of the luminous book I’m currently reading).
+There is more to hear of God’s heart in this bright darkness (to butcher the image of the luminous book I’ve been reading).
 There is something of waiting as the horizon darkens that is teaching me something true—about Him, about the world, about myself.

 I rummaged through my things to find the rest of the poem I thought I disliked.
 “Let Evening Come.”
 Kenyon’s stanzas are full of surrender and strength.
 After my afternoon on the cusp of storm clouds, I feel those three words thrumming in me like lightning, the touch of heavens to earth.